Toronto Police Service: School crossing guards

 Adult crossing guards at various intersections and crosswalks were employed and paid by the Toronto Police Service, however, as part of a modernization initiative, the crossing guard program was transferred to the City of Toronto in 2017.

 Ranks

-The rank insignia of the Toronto Police Service is similar to that used by police services elsewhere in Canada and in the United Kingdom, except that the usual "pips" are replaced by maple leaves.
-The St. Edward's Crown is found on insignia of staff sergeant, all superintendent ranks and all commanding officer ranks.
+The rank insignia of the Toronto Police Service is similar to that used by police services elsewhere in Canada and the United Kingdom, except that the usual "pips" are replaced by maple leaves.
+The St. Edward's Crown is found on the insignia of staff sergeant, all superintendent ranks and all commanding officer ranks.

 Commanding Officers

 The Commanding Officers consist of the Chief of Police, Deputy Chiefs, Chief Information Officer, and Chief Administrative Officer.
 They head the command pillars of the Toronto Police Service.